Ujjwal2329/IS-477-Project-Ujjwal/data/README.md

 # Data directory

 This folder contains all data used in the project.
+This folder contains all data used in the project.
+The project treats `data/` as the main storage location for all tabular data.
+Raw Kaggle downloads live in `data/raw/`, while cleaned and integrated CSVs produced by the pipeline live in `data/processed/`.
+All files use a consistent `<source>_<stage>.csv` naming convention.

 - `raw/` – **raw input data** downloaded from Kaggle using `scripts/get_data.py`
 - `processed/` – **cleaned / integrated data** produced by notebooks or scripts